Get More Done & Stress Less with These Simple Office Organization Ideas

 On a side note, WHERE DO ALL THE FORKS GO???
 Seriously, are people taking them home?
 Are they throwing them away by accident?
 Is there a black market for silverware that I don’t know about?
 Are there cutlery gnomes that steal forks from unsuspecting offices?

 WHERE.
 ARE.
 THE.
 FORKS.
 PEOPLE.

-Are you a master of office organization?
+Are you a master of office organization tips and tricks?
 What’s missing from our list?
 Let us know in the comments!
 (But keep it organized.)